 Spend Time with Santa

 Find a one-of-a-kind gift for that special someone.
-Check out CRAFTED Art Show and Sale at The ARTS Project downtown London, open Tuesday through Saturday, 12pm to 5pm.
-The craft show features a selection of unique handmade gifts from over 20 participating artists across Southwestern Ontario.
-CRAFTED has made finding that special, one-of-a-kind gift a whole lot easier.
-Or, visit Covent Garden Market on Sunday December 18 from 11am to 4pm and shop the annual Merry Makers Fair.
+Visit Covent Garden Market on Sunday December 17 from 11am to 4pm and shop the annual Merry Makers Fair.
 The festive market features handcrafted products for everyone on your list.

 Enjoy a Holiday Feast